thanzawtoe888/ict720-project/README.md

 This document outlines the steps required to build and install the project using Docker Compose.
 Please follow these instructions carefully to ensure a successful setup.

-## Prerequisites

-Before proceeding with the installation, ensure you have the following prerequisites installed on your system:

-* **Docker:** Ensure Docker is installed and running.
-You can download and install it from the official Docker website: https://www.docker.com/get-started
-* **Docker Compose:** Ensure Docker Compose is installed.
-Docker Desktop for Windows and macOS includes Docker Compose.
-If you are using Linux, you may need to install it separately.
-* **Git:** Git is necessary for cloning the repository.

 ## Installation Steps

 1.  **Clone the Repository:**